tastee/tastee.github.io/src/installation/windows.md

 # Windows

 Chromedriver is the driver to control Chrome from Selenium.
-This driver is a prerequisite for using Tastee if you want to use Chrome in Tastee.

-Geckodriver is the driver to control Firefox from Selenium.
-This driver is a prerequisite for using Tastee if you want to use Firefox in Tastee.
+This driver and the Chrome browser are a prerequisite for using Tastee.

+## Install Chrome

+Make sure you have a Chrome browser installed on your Desktop.

+If not, go to [https://www.google.fr/chrome/index.html](https://www.google.fr/chrome/index.html) and follow installation steps

-1. Install Chromedriver
+## Install Chromedriver

-...You can download Chromedriver [here](https://chromedriver.storage.googleapis.com/2.34/chromedriver_win32.zip).
-...Add Chromedriver in your path.

-2. Install Geckodriver

-...You can download Geckodriver [here](https://github.com/mozilla/geckodriver/releases/download/v0.19.1/geckodriver-v0.19.1-win64.zip).
-...Add GeckoDriver in your path.
+Follow this [steps](http://chromedriver.chromium.org/getting-started) to install Chromedriver.

+NOTE : Chromedriver have to be referenced in your System PATH, not only in your user PATH

-3. Download and Install Tastee
+## Download and launch Tastee

-...You can download Tastee [here](https://github.com/tastee/tastee-ui/releases/download/0.9.4/tastee-ui.0.9.4.exe) ...Install Tastee
+Tastee can be downloaded [here](https://github.com/tastee/tastee-ui/releases/download/0.9.4/tastee-ui.0.9.4.exe)

+To launch Tastee, launch `tastee-ui-xxx.exe`

+## Troubleshooting

+### Chrome doesn't launch

+You might have set Chromedriver executable path in your user profile PATH variable.
+To launch, Tastee needs to access ChromeDriver from the System PATH.